DirkieDurky/Tampermonkeys/README.md

 # tampermonkeys
-A repository with all tampermonkeys that I made to made things on the web just a little nicer
+A repository with all tampermonkeys that I made to make things on the web just a little nicer